-The Boulevards at Frisco Square is just off the main drag in Frisco Square and directly east of City Hall.
+The Civic at Frisco Square is just off the main drag in Frisco Square and directly east of City Hall.
 The Boulevards has tons of amenities and are very convenient to everything Frisco Square has to offer.

 Frisco Culture in Frisco Square